Gamengineer314/CUtils/Throw/README.md

 ## Basic usage

 Include `throw.h` and enclose functions that can fail with the `THROW` macro.
-If the function doesn't return 0, the program will exit after printing the error, its description and the stack trace (compile the program with `-g` for a detailed stack trace) to `stderr`.
+If the function doesn't return 0, the program will exit after printing the error, its description and the stack trace (compile the program with `-g` for a detailed stack trace) to `stderr`. `THROW` uses `errno` to get the error code.
 For example :
 ```c
 THROW(gettimeofday(&time, NULL));